TIY-Rails-1507/Rails/README.md

 Instructor
 * Questionable
-  * A Questions and answers website
+  * A questions and answers website
   * Similar to stack overflow or quora

 Class